sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/sequential-logic/01-introduction.md

 ### Latch

 Level triggered.
 Independent of a clock.
+Asynchronous.
+Can change state while enabled.

 ### Flip-flop

 Edge triggered.
 Dependent on a clock.
+Synchronous.
+Can change state only at rising edge of clock.

 ## Types of sequential circuits